az12345/Kotlin-Book/src/main/kotlin/com/github/spdeepak/Book/README.md

 # Easy Kotlin Tutorial for Java Programmers
-Others can also read there are very few references to Java.
-It is written by keeping in mind that the reader knows Basic Java.
+Others can also read.
+There are very few references to Java.
+But, it is written by keeping in mind that the reader knows Basic Java.